bentoml/BentoML/docker/README.md

 # Use the provided alias below depending on each tasks.
 #
-# If you are re-generate Dockerfile you might want to use manager_dockerfiles so that the generated file can have correct permission
+# If you are re-generate Dockerfile you might want to use manager_dockerfiles
+# so that the generated file can have correct permission.
 #
-# If you are building and pushing Docker images you might want to use manager_images AS ROOT in order to connect to your docker socket mounted to the container
+# If you are building and pushing Docker images you might want to use manager_images
+# AS ROOT in order to connect to your docker socket mounted to the container
 #
-# This is for rebuilding or adding new Dockerfile
 » alias manager_dockerfiles="docker run --rm -u $(id -u):$(id -g) -v $(pwd):/bentoml bentoml-docker python3 manager.py "

-# When building or deploying images you need to run as root
 » alias manager_images="docker run --rm -v $(pwd):/bentoml -v /var/run/docker.sock:/var/run/docker.sock bentoml-docker python3 manager.py "

+# Check manager flags
+» manager_dockerfiles --helpfull

 # Generate all dockerfiles from templates, and dump all build metadata to metadata.json
 » manager_dockerfiles -bv 0.13.0 -dm